Dramatic golden canyons. Towering sand dunes. Pastel-colored hills. Surreal never-ending salt fields.

-For an easy day hike at Death Valley National Park, head over the Natural Bridge.
+For an easy day hike at Death Valley National Park, head over to the Natural Bridge.
 This is a quick 1 mile out and back trail that leads to a large rock formation.

-To get there you will need to drive on a narrow 1.5-mile long gravel road that can be difficult to navigate for larger vehicles.
+To get there you will need to drive on a narrow 1.5-mile-long gravel road that can be difficult to navigate for larger vehicles.
 Once you reach the parking lot there is a straightforward hiking path that will lead you directly to the Natural Bridge formation through a deep canyon.

 Death Valley’s Natural Bridge is a large rock arch that connects both sides of the canyon.
 This 35 feet wide bridge formed as the result of flash floods and erosion.